Iamthankyou/Iamthankyou/README.md

 ##### **Personal Stuffs:**

-- 🌱 I’m currently do with projects related to image processing.
+- 🌱 I’m currently do with projects related to Computer Vision.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: quangduynb00@gmail.com
 - 📝[Resume](https://www.topcv.vn/)